-The Authority has no historical experience of counterparty default and the Authority does not anticipate any losses from default in relation to any of its current deposits and bonds.
+The Authority has no historical experience of counterparty default and the Authority does not anticipate any losses from default in relation to any of its current investments.
 No credit limits were exceeded in the financial year.

 None of the above were identified as past due or impaired during the year.